-- 1.22 When considering applications, the Licensing Authority will have regard to: - the Licensing Act 2003 and the licensing objectives, - guidance issued under Section 182 of the Licensing Act 2003, - any supporting regulations, - this statement of licensing policy. - 1.23 This does not, however, undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered on its individual merits, nor does it override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act. - 1.24 When the Licensing Authority is considering any application, it will avoid duplication with other regulatory regimes, so far as possible, and does not intend to use the licensing regime to achieve outcomes that can be achieved by other legislation.
-In particular, the Council's licensing functions will be discharged separately from its functions as the local planning authority. - 1.25 The Licensing Authority would normally expect that applications for premises licences for permanent commercial premises should be from businesses with planning consent for the property concerned.
-(Other permissions may be applicable to licensed premises and applicants are expected to ensure that such permissions are obtained where necessary.) - 1.26 When one part of the Council seeks a premises licence from the licensing authority, the Licensing Committee and its officers will consider the matter from an entirely neutral standpoint.
-If relevant representations are made, e.g. by local residents or the police, they will be considered fairly by the Committee. - 1.27 In keeping with the Council's policy on the introduction of e-Government, the Licensing Authority consents to applications and other notices being given electronically where the Act and regulations allow.
-However, it should be noted that regulations to the Licensing Act 2003 require that where applications and notices are given electronically, they must also be given in writing, i.e. in manuscript form with a signature. - 1.28 The address at which the Licensing Authority will accept applications and notices is: - - By post/personal service to The Licensing Unit, Rochford District Council, South Street, Rochford, Essex, SS4 1BW - By e-mail to licensing@rochford.gov.uk - By facsimile to 01702 545737
+- 1.22 When considering applications, the Licensing Authority will have regard to: - (a) the Licensing Act 2003 and the licensing objectives, - (b) guidance issued under Section 182 of the Licensing Act 2003,

+- (c) any supporting regulations, - (d) this Statement of Licensing Policy. - 1.23 This does not, however, undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered on its individual merits, nor does it override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act. - 1.24 The Licensing Authority recognises that, in some circumstances, longer licensing hours for the sale of alcohol may help to avoid concentrations of customers leaving premises simultaneously and to reduce the potential for disorder.
+It also recognises that overly restrictive hours may inhibit the development of night-time economies that are important for investment, employment and tourism. - 1.25 When determining applications before a Licensing Sub-Committee, the Authority will seek to balance those factors against their duty to promote the 4 licensing objectives and the rights of residents to peace and quiet. - 1.26 When the Licensing Authority is considering any application, it will avoid duplication with other regulatory regimes, so far as possible, and does not intend to use the licensing regime to achieve outcomes that can be achieved by other legislation.
+In particular, the Council's licensing functions will be discharged separately from its functions as the local planning authority. - 1.27 The Licensing Authority would normally expect that applications for premises licences for permanent commercial premises should be from businesses with planning consent for the property concerned.
+(Other permissions may be applicable to licensed premises and applicants are expected to ensure that such permissions are obtained where necessary.) - 1.28 When one part of the Council seeks a premises licence from the Licensing Authority, the Licensing Committee and its officers will consider the matter from an entirely neutral standpoint.
+If relevant representations are made, e.g. by local residents or the police, they will be considered fairly by the Committee.